 While the core components are shared experiences across the internship program, the primary differences between the two tracks are the types of time-limited clinical rotations, the focus of the year-long outpatient services work, and the pairing of supervisors and mentors.

 Interns on the Pediatric Psychology Track will engage in nine months of time-limited specialty clinical rotations including one required 3-month rotation with an acute care pediatric psychology focus, the Psychiatry & Behavioral Health Consultation Service, and two pediatric psychology focused rotations of the intern’s choice for 3-months each.
 Interns will also choose one 3-month rotation from the Clinical Child Psychology Track to support breadth of training.
 We recognize that the diversity and number of pediatric psychology rotations offered are a significant strength of our training program and interns may have interests in multiple areas.
 Opportunities may be available for interns to arrange for smaller observational experiences in additional focus areas beyond their chosen rotations.
 Pediatric Psychology Interns will participate in year-long experiences in Outpatient Services focused on presenting problems with medical complexity under the supervision of two Pediatric Psychologists.
-Interns will also spend one day per week for six months with the Neuropsychology Testing Service.
+Interns will also spend one day per week for three months with the Neuropsychology Testing Service.
 This rotation is scheduled during the choice rotations.
 Didactics will include a full year in the Medical Psychology Seminar in addition to didactics attended by all intern and related multidisciplinary seminars, professional development opportunities, and protected time for research, program evaluation, and/or advocacy.

 Acute Care Experience: The Psychiatry & Behavioral Health Consultation Service